Last Updated on

-If your pup has itchy skin that is irritated, put the chilled chamomile tea in a spray bottle to cool, comfort, and kill any bacteria or yeast that is present.
-When using a spray, your canine should get relief immediately.
+If your pup has itchy or irritated skin, put chilled chamomile tea in a spray bottle to cool, comfort, and kill any bacteria or yeast that may be present.
+When using a spray, your dog should get relief immediately.
 Put any leftover spray in the refrigerator to keep it cold.

 Warm or Cool Compress

 When a spray doesn’t seem to give them enough relief, a warm tea bag compress is an alternative for minor infections.

 Use a warm chamomile tea bag that has been soaked in boiling water and apply it to the affected areas.
 This can be used on your dog’s eyes or skin.

 For skin that is irritated due to allergies or flea bites, use a cool compress rather than warm.
 You can also soak the affected areas so they are fully saturated.

 You can give your dog chamomile tea.
 It can help in many ways.